nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       and CPR, First Aid & AED.

       He is a six time Ironman 70.3 World Championship Qualifier and finisher, five time Ironman All World Athlete and a two time USAT All American.
 In the 2015 USAT Rankings he was ranked 5th in the SE, and 2nd in the state for his age group.
-His favorite distance is the Ironman distant, completing thirteen and finishing in the top ten of his age group at the 2015 Ironman Chattanooga.
+His favorite distance is the Ironman, completing thirteen and finishing in the top ten of his age group at the 2015 Ironman Chattanooga.

       Tim also lends his legs to others.
 He is very active with the Kyle Pease Foundation.
 He assists persons with disabilities compete in triathlons, marathons and other races.
 He has completed an Ironman relay, Ironman 70.3, marathon and many other races in the last few years with this organization.